SngJn-Ch/Cifar_10_prac/README.md

   Less loss, more accuracy

-  1. Use dropout layer
+  1. Use the dropout layer
-  2. calibrate layer filter size
+  2. Calibrate layer filter size
-  3. clibrate layer number
+  3. Calibrate the number of layers.
+  4. Change data format

 # Reference link